Banner Image

 1 species

-It a species native to the mountains of southern Virginia, the western Carolinas, and northern Georgia.
+It is native to the mountains of southern Virginia, the western Carolinas, and northern Georgia.
+Recently observed (Aug 2024) in Northern Illinois (Suburban Chicago).

 They are recorded in grassy lands, as well as in mixed hardwood forests, usually found in rhododendron areas.